-http://ec.europa.eu/yqol/index.cfm?fuseaction=question.show&questionID=655.
-Independent calculation approaches are an alternative to measuring the UL on defaulted asserts as being the difference between downturn LGD and best estimate LGD.
-See link in footnote (1) above for further information.
+Independent calculation approaches are an alternative to measuring the UL on defaulted assets as being the difference between downturn LGD and best estimate LGD.
+See link in previous footnote for further information.

-- (c) identified and explained at a granular level how each estimate has been derived.
-This should include an explanation of how internal data, any external data, expert judgement or a combination of these has been used to produce the estimate. - (d) ensured that where expert judgement has been used there is clear documentation of the process for arriving at and reviewing the estimates, and identifying the parties involved; - (e) demonstrated an understanding of the impact of the economic cycle on exposure values and be able to use that understanding in deriving downturn EAD estimates; - (f) demonstrated sufficient understanding of any external benchmarks used and identified the extent of their relevance and suitability to the extent that the firm can satisfy itself that they are fit for purpose; - (g) evidenced that they are aware of any weaknesses in their estimation process and have set standards that their estimates are designed to meet (eg related to accuracy); - (h) ensured, in most cases, that estimates incorporate effective discrimination on the basis of at least product features and customer type.
-In cases where these drivers are not incorporated into EAD estimates then the PRA expects the firm to be able to demonstrate why they are not relevant; - (i) have an on-going data collection framework in place to collect all relevant internal exposure data required for estimating EAD and a framework to start using this data as soon as any meaningful information becomes available; - (j) made use of the data they are collecting to identify all relevant drivers of EAD and to understand how these drivers will be affected by a downturn; and - (k) identified dependencies between default rates and conversion factors for various products and markets when estimating downturn EADs.
-Firms are expected to consider how they expect their own policies regarding exposure management to evolve in a downturn.
+- 14.5 In order to achieve sufficient coverage of the EAD, the PRA expects firms to take into account all facility types that may result in an exposure when an obligor defaults, including uncommitted facilities. - 14.6 To the extent that a firm makes available multiple facilities, the PRA expects firms to be able to demonstrate: - (a) how they deal with the fact that exposures on one facility may become exposures under another on which the losses are ultimately incurred; and - (b) the impact of its approach on its capital requirements. - 14.7 The PRA expects firms using own estimates of EAD to have done the following in respect of EAD estimates: - (a) applied EAD estimates at the level of the individual facility; - (b) where there is a paucity of observations, ensured that all EAD estimates are cautious, conservative and justifiable.
+In accordance with Article 179(1)(a), estimates must be derived using both historical experience and empirical evidence, and must not be based purely on judgemental consideration.
+The PRA would expect the justification as to why the firm thinks the estimates are conservative to be documented; - (c) identified and explained at a granular level how each estimate has been derived.
+This should include an explanation of how internal data, any external data, expert judgement or a combination of these has been used to produce the estimate; - (d) ensured that where expert judgement has been used there is clear documentation of the process for arriving at and reviewing the estimates, and identifying the parties involved; - (e) demonstrated an understanding of the impact of the economic cycle on exposure values and be able to use that understanding in deriving downturn EAD estimates; - (f) demonstrated sufficient understanding of any external benchmarks used and identified the extent of their relevance and suitability to the extent that the firm can satisfy itself that they are fit for purpose; - (g) evidenced that they are aware of any weaknesses in their estimation process and have set standards that their estimates are designed to meet (eg related to accuracy); - (h) ensured, in most cases, that estimates incorporate effective discrimination on the basis of at least product features and customer type.
+In cases where these drivers are not incorporated into EAD estimates then the PRA expects the firm to be able to demonstrate why they are not relevant; - (i) have an on-going data collection framework in place to collect all relevant internal exposure data required for estimating EAD and a framework to start using this data as soon as any meaningful information becomes available;